Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

     9. The hyperlink within the logo is correctly working and brings people back to the index.html page. - Success
     10. The social media, font awesome items are present and the hyperlinks are working. - Success
     11. Check the page in responsinator(https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fbook.html)
-        - iPhone eXpensive portrait · width: 375px - Success
+        - iPhone eXpensive portrait: width: 375px - Success
-        - iPhone eXpensive landscape · width: 734px - Success
+        - iPhone eXpensive landscape: width: 734px - Success
-        - Android (Pixel 2) portrait · width: 412px - Success
+        - Android (Pixel 2) portrait: width: 412px - Success
-        - Android (Pixel 2) landscape · width: 684px - Success
+        - Android (Pixel 2) landscape: width: 684px - Success
-        - iPhone 6-8 portrait · width: 375px - Success
+        - iPhone 6-8 portrait: width: 375px - Success
-        - iPhone 6-8 landscape · width: 667px - Success
+        - iPhone 6-8 landscape: width: 667px - Success
-        - iPhone 6-8 Plump portrait · width: 414px - Success
+        - iPhone 6-8 Plump portrait: width: 414px - Success
-        - iPhone 6-8 Plump landscape · width: 736px - Success
+        - iPhone 6-8 Plump landscape: width: 736px - Success
-        - iPad portrait · width: 768px - Success
+        - iPad portrait: width: 768px - Success
-        - iPad landscape · width: 1024px - Success
+        - iPad landscape: width: 1024px - Success

 2. <b>User Story 2:</b> User Story 2: Checking which cities are in focus this month and just using the hotel finder.
     1. Try the 'Search for Hotels' button and see if it displays the map and the search bar. - Success